saimani-18/insights_generation_/README.md

 2. Execute the Jupyter Notebook to preprocess the data, train models, and generate insights.

 ---
-###Using the Website
+### Using the Website

-**Upload the File:** Upload the preprocessed dataset file to the website.
+1.**Upload the File:** Upload the preprocessed dataset file to the website.

-**Select Parameters:** Choose two parameters from the dataset for generating graphical representations and insights.
+2.**Select Parameters:** Choose two parameters from the dataset for generating graphical representations and insights.

-**Generate Insights:** Utilize GPT-2 to analyze the selected parameters and provide meaningful insights based on the model's performance and feature importance.
+3.**Generate Insights:** Utilize GPT-2 to analyze the selected parameters and provide meaningful insights based on the model's performance and feature importance.

 ---
 ### Conclusion